KelvinShadewing/brux-gdk/README.md

 **Fixes needed:**

-- [ ] Sprites do not pivot correctly when scaled and rotated at the same time
 - [ ] Deleting sprites appears to have a chance of deleting the wrong sprite

 ### To Do (Editor)